 The food sector has avoided the use of GM ingredients for more than a decade and adapted their supply chains and suppliers to avoid contamination with GM products.
-Whilst more than 80 GM events are authorised in the EU, they are faced with very strong market rejection in the food sector.
+Whilst more than 80 GM crops are authorised in the EU, they are faced with very strong market rejection in the food sector.
 The costs to minimize risks of GMO contamination have been covered by the food sector and not by the biotech sector.
 The exclusion of NGTs from GMO labelling requirements would increase the costs and measures taken by the food sector.
 Without strict traceability applied, NGT products could contaminate non-GMO products which could have a severe economic impact for the breeding, farming, food processing and retailing sectors.
 There is a regulation in place (1829/2003) setting the rules for labelling of GMO, it is applicable for new AND old GMOs.
 So there is no need for specific measures of labelling new GMO.

+8 bis.
+What challenges have you encountered?

+There is a regulation in place (1829/2003) setting the rules for labelling of GMO, it is applicable for new AND old GMOs.
+So there is no need for specific measures of labelling new GMO.

-9. Do you have other experience or knowledge that you can share on the application of the GMO legislation, including experimental releases (such as field trials or clinical trials), concerning NGTs/NGT-products ? - Yes - 🔘 No - Not applicable Please upload any supporting documentation for this section here.
-For each document, please indicate which question it is complementing The maximum file size is 1 MB B - Information on research on NGTs/NGT-products 10.
-Are your members carrying out NGT-related research in your sector?
+9. Do you have other experience or knowledge that you can share on the application of the GMO legislation, including experimental releases (such as field trials or clinical trials), concerning NGTs/NGT-products ?

+Please upload any supporting documentation for this section here.
+For each document, please indicate which question it is complementing

+B - Information on research on NGTs/NGT-products

+10. Are your members carrying out NGT-related research in your sector?

+- Yes - No

+Not applicable

-- Yes - No - Not applicable - Please explain why not No, The European Green Deal, with its ambitions for greener and more climate friendly way of food production, should prioritise non-NGT related breeding concepts that have the potential to deliver a wide range of benefits for agriculture and society.
-On the contrary to the hype about GM, conventional breeding is still more efficient and quicker in delivering desirable traits, such as drought tolerance, higher yields etc. There are still a lot of non-answered questions related to risks of NGT and in general to GMO-plants.
-Please see our report https://www.foodandwaterwatch.org/sites/default/files/GMO%20Consensus%20IB% 20Sept%202014_0.pdf 11.
-Are you aware of other NGT-related research in your sector?
+The European Green Deal, with its ambitions for greener and more climate friendly way of food production, should prioritise non-NGT related breeding concepts that have the potential to deliver a wide range of benefits for agriculture and society, such as those practised and promoted by our Association.

+On the contrary to the hype about GM, conventional breeding is still more efficient and quicker in delivering desirable traits, such as drought tolerance, higher yields etc.

+There are still a lot of unanswered questions related to risks of NGT and in general to GMO-plants.

+11. Are you aware of other NGT-related research in your sector?

 - Yes

 - No

 - Not applicable

 - 12. Has there been any immediate impact on NGT-related research in your sector following the Court of Justice of the EU ruling on mutagenesis?

 Court of Justice ruling: Case C-528/16 http://curia.europa.eu/juris/documents.jsf?num=C-528/16

 - Yes

-- No
+- 🔘 No

 - Not applicable

-- Please explain why not

-no

 13. Could NGT-related research bring benefits/opportunities to your sector/field of interest?

+Research that would provide benefits to our Association would for instance explore the potential impacts of a wider application of "genome-editing" on issues such as farmers' rights to save and reproduce seeds and to breed animals, given the patents and licencing agreements on these techniques,

+- Rights to produce and consume conventional and organic products, not contaminated with NGT - concentration in the European seed market, which is currently supplied by a variety of companies including many small and independent local breeders, - the capacity to effectively monitor potential adverse outcomes through post-market surveillance. - · assessment of socio-economic, health and environmental impacts of using and importing NGT

+14. Is NGT-related research facing challenges in your sector/field of interest?

 - Yes

-- No
+- 🔘 No

 - Not applicable

-- Please provide concrete examples/data
+Please provide concrete examples/data

-Research that would provide benefits would for instance explore the potential impacts of a wider application of "genome-editing" on issues such as

-- farmers' rights to save and reproduce seeds and to breed animals, given the patents and licensing agreements on these techniques,

-- Rights to produce and consume conventional and organic products, not contaminated with NGT

-concentration in the European seed market, which is currently supplied by a variety of companies including many small and independent local breeders,

-- the capacity to effectively monitor potential adverse outcomes through post-market surveillance.

-- · assessment of socio-economic, health and environmental impacts of using and importing NGT

-And most urgent need is a research that

-- delivers standardized detection methods

-- · unintended modifications crucial for better understanding of side-effects

-14. Is NGT-related research facing challenges in your sector/field of interest?